Skip to contents

 Moment-based estimator with random sampling

-In the case of a random sampling, the moment-based estimator or MME (with and without measurement error) can be compute as follows:
+In the case of a random sampling, the moment-based estimator or MME (with and without measurement error) can be computed as follows:

 # MME without measurement error